scottsimply/T1_Thermal_Testing/README.md

 # TL;DR:
 * TG side panel increases CPU and liquid temperatures by 2-3°C, but decreases GPU temperatures by the same.
 * Acrylic mesh and aluminium side panel perform identically.
+* The acrylic mesh top panel is marginally better than the stock top panel, the hollow top panel performs best.
+* T30 + A12x15 is the best AIO fan setup (excluding SW Pro 4).
+* Hotrodding with the hollow top panel gives a lot more thermal headroom.
+* The stand does not affect temperatures.
+* Acrylic mesh and aluminium side panel perform identically.
-* The acrylic mesh top panel is marginaly better than the stock top panel, the hollow top panel performs best.
+* The acrylic mesh top panel is marginally better than the stock top panel, the hollow top panel performs best.
 * T30 + A12x15 is the best AIO fan setup (excluding SW Pro 4).
 * Hotrodding with the hollow top panel gives a lot more thermal headroom.
 * The stand does not affect temperatures.